 E€OFISH STRENGTHENS FIELD OPERATIONAL CAPACITIES

-Ebène (Mauritius), 30 September 2020 - The E€OFISH Programme has deployed four experts to fast track the implementation of activities for sustainable fisheries in the region of East Africa, Southern Africa and the Indian Ocean (EA- SA-IO).
-This initiative is part of the activities promoted and funded by the European Union which aim to promote equitable economic growth in this region.
+Ebène (Mauritius),15 August 2020 - The E€OFISH Programme has deployed four experts to fast track the implementation of activities for sustainable fisheries in the region of East Africa, Southern Africa and the Indian Ocean (EA- SA-IO).
+This initiative is part of the activities promoted and funded by the European Union which aim to promote equitable economic growth in these regions.

 Deploying experts in spite of the challenging COVID-19 pandemic situation demonstrates E€OFISH's will to equip partner organizations in order to accelerate the adoption of a sustainable fishing culture, particularly in these difficult times.
 In addition to bringing together key actors in the region, the Programme recently awarded six grants to initiatives for the promotion of sustainable fisheries in Ethiopia, Kenya, Madagascar, Mauritius, Mozambique, Sudan, South Sudan, and in Tanzania/ Zanzibar.
 E€OFISH also reactivated the coordination unit of the Regional Fisheries Surveillance Programme (PRSP) in order to improve maritime resources protection in the region.

 These efforts are particularly important considering that the inland and marine coastal fisheries resources of the EA- SA-IO region represent a natural wealth estimated at 50 billion Euros.
 According to the World Bank, fish and their products represent about 18% of the animal proteins of African consumers.